tlarrieu/tlarrieu.github.io/source/_posts/2014-01-18-the-proper-tools-to-get-things-done.markdown

 ## Device

 Last, but not least in any way, we are going to speak about physical keyboards.
 Most of you are certainly writing on a "standard" [rubber dome](http://en.wikipedia.org/wiki/Keyboard_technology#Dome-switch_keyboard) keyboard (or on a [scissors switch](http://en.wikipedia.org/wiki/Keyboard_technology#Scissor-switch_keyboard) keyboard for those of you who use a laptop).
 Let's be honest : those are not the best.
 If you are looking for higher end keyboards, you should look out for either a mechanical keyboard or a capacitive keyboard.
 First, they last longer.
 Then, they have a waaaay better feel.
 Of course, they do come in a higher price as well.
-But when you are spending something like eight hours a day typing stuff, would not you like to experience comfortable typing ?
+But when you are spending something like eight hours a day typing stuff, would not you like to have a comfortable experience ?
 I definitely do.

 Here are a few resources on that specific topic :